juliataitz/Playlister/README.md

 #### song_search
 A `song` should have a method named `song_search` that will format an artist name so that it can be used with the Spotify URI.
 Song names and artist name should be formatted by inserting `+` instead of spaces.

-#### get_spotify_uri
+#### spotify_uri
-A `song` should have a method `get_spotify_uri` that will use the return value from `song_search` and properly parse through the JSON from Spotify.
+A `song` should have a method `spotify_uri` that will use the return value from `song_search` and properly parse through the JSON from Spotify.
 You will want to get the song information by using the type track and pulling the first URI from the first item.
 To get the proper information, iterate through the `JSON` from `tracks` to `items` to `1` to `uri`.

 #### add_artist
 A `song` should have a method named `add_artist` that takes in `song_params`.
 This is a helper method for `create`.
 This method will be called on an instance of song in the controller.
 In this method, you should find or create an artist based on `artist_id` within params.
 Set the artist of the song equal to the artist you just found or created.
 Check if the current song is `in_spotify?`.
 If the song is valid, save the song as one of the artist's songs and return `true`.
 Otherwise, this method should return `false`.

 ### Spotify URI
 Spotify players can be embedded into `erb` files by using `iframe` with specific sources.
 To specifically access Spotify information, you will want to use the general url: `https://embed.spotify.com/?uri=`.
-At the end of this link, you will want to interpolate the result of `get_spotify_uri`.
+At the end of this link, you will want to interpolate the result of `spotify_uri`.

 ### Routes
 You should make `Song` a nested resource of `Artist`.
 This means you should update your `routes` so that a song can be accessed only through the provided artist.
 Make sure you created nested routes in your `routes.rb` file.
 In addition, you should not be able to `update` or `edit` songs and artists.
 You should make this respective changes in your controllers and `routes.rb`.
 Also, you should create a new route in the `SongsController` where the `all` action handles a GET request to /songs.

 ### Controllers
-You should generate `ArtistController` and `SongController` with full REST, except for the `update` and `edit` actions.
+You should generate `ArtistsController` and `SongsController` with full REST, except for the `update` and `edit` actions.

 ### Views
 The views were provided to you almost completely intact.
 You will only have to write the `_form` files for both `artist` and `song`.
 Reference them for variable naming and to see how data are passed between the client and the server.